herrevilkitten/holiday-in-ten-towns/Session_6.md

 ## Session
 * Immediately inside of the tomb were three statues of hooded elves carrying staves.
 * Midnight determined that the Moondial has different messages depending on the phase of the moon.
 She attempted to mimic the light of the moon using _prestidigitation_ but it didn't have any effect.
-	* Based on the calendar, the group determined it would take about 12 day
+	* Based on the calendar, the group determined it would take about 12 days before a useful phase came up.
+* Ragnar investigated a sarcophagus that was nearby.
+	* Twig
+	* Pine cone
+	* Flame
+	* Feath
+	* Hm
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2NzAyNTQxMywxNzA4NjkyNzM3LC0xMz
+eyJoaXN0b3J5IjpbMTY4ODExOTA5NCwxNzA4NjkyNzM3LC0xMz
 gwMDM0NjgxXX0=
 -->